iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.0.4/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.scot.covidtracker 3 reviews"/>
 </p>

+> App is fine but uses a LOT of data.<br> :date: __2020-11-27 16:07:22__

+> On samsung devices you must ensure that disable apps setting is off otherwise the app will be disabled automatically after 30 days of not being used<br> :date: __2020-11-27 03:00:14__

+> My phone has only done 1 check in the last 14 days, which was 14 days ago.
+I update my phone operation system with the latest update around then, might have knocked off the tracking.
+Heard others saying they've not had many checks<br> :date: __2020-11-26 16:20:39__

+> Freezes,. does not allow you to book a test<br> :date: __2020-11-23 18:46:17__

 > Asking me today to turn on my Bluetooth and repoen PS app.
 My Bluetooth is switched on.
 Reopened app,vstill asking me to switch Bluetooth on....
 So guess it's not working<br> :date: __2020-11-21 19:32:03__